-price contraction and unit profits are therefore declining, this situation is reversed before the end of the price contraction.
-Cost increases become sharply lower or actual cost reductions take place; the downswing in costs exceeds that in prices; and unit profits begin rising again.
+sharply lower or actual cost reductions take place, the downswing in costs exceeds that in prices, and unit profits begin rising again.

 This description of the interplay of costs and profits during a cycle in the rate of change in prices is, of course, highly generalized.
 Although it is based on recent data, it follows fairly closely the process that Wesley Mitchell described nearly sixty years ago in his classic treatise, Business Cycles, whereby costs rise relative to prices and encroach upon profits during an economic boom.
-I believe it can still help us to comprehend and to anticipate the developments experienced when inflationary pressures build up as well as when they subside (see Chapter 16).
+I believe it can still help us to comprehend and to anticipate the developments experienced both when inflationary pressures build up and when they subside.